Healthcare Ergonomics

 • Resilience and high reliability in healthcare systems

-• Healthcare organization and management, and impact on work conditions and patient safety
+• Healthcare organization and management, and impact on work conditions, staff wellbeing, and patient safety

 • Patient-doctor communication and (shared) decision making